 The mediaeval rabbinic compilation Yosippon, says the Kittim camped in Campania and built a city called Posomanga, while descendants of Tubal camped in neighbouring Tuscany and built Sabino, with the Tiber river as their frontier.
 They soon went to war following the rape of certain sabines by the Kittim, who are equated with the Romans.
 The war ended when the Kittim showed the descendants of Tubal their mutual progeny.
 They then built cities called Porto, Albano, and Aresah.
 Later, their territory is occupied by Agnias, King of Carthage.
 This may be an accurate account if it relates to between 8500 – 6000 BCE.
 If later than this, then these would be European peoples living where Kitti and Tubal once did and their names have been appropriated.
 Possibly, the people being described with former names, are the early Romans and Etruscans.

 The name Kitti in Hebrew signifies: ‘Beaters, Pulverizers’ from the verb katat, ‘to beat or hammer.’
-Recall the two sons of Gomer: Riphath [Cambodia] and Togarmah [North and South Korea].
+Recall the two sons of Gomer: Riphath of Cambodia and Togarmah of North and South Korea.
 Their names broadly mean respectively, ‘Crusher’ and ‘Bone Breaker.’

 ‘The name Kittim is a plural form of Kitty, although this singular doesn’t occur in Scriptures.

-The nation of Indonesia are the people of Kittim.
+The people of Indonesia are the modern descendants of Kittim.

-The Republic of Indonesia consists of an astounding 18,108 islands; which include Sumatra, Java, Borneo [Kalimantan], Bali, Sulawesi [Celebes], Flores, West Timor and New Guinea.
+The Republic of Indonesia consists of an astounding 18,108 islands; which include the larger islands of Sumatra, Java, Borneo – Kalimantan in Indonesian – Bali, Sulawesi, formerly Celebes, Flores, West Timor and New Guinea.
 Indonesia is the world’s largest island country and the fourteenth largest country by land area at 735,358 square miles.
-With 276,975,366 people, it is the world’s fourth most populated country as well as the most populous Muslim majority nation.
+With 280,481,970 people, it is the world’s fourth most populated country as well as the most populous Muslim majority nation.
 Java is the world’s most populous island and home to over half of the country’s population.
 Notice the similarity between the main island of Indonesia, Java and Kitti’s father, Javan.